Usage¶

 form_schema = mls.build(df)

-The build() method scans each column, delegates to the first compatible strategy, and returns a validated and well-formed JSON.
+The build() method scans each column, delegates to the first compatible strategy, and returns a validated and well-formed payload with top-level fields, reports, and explanations keys.

 When domain‑specific requirements emerge, extend the contract by pairing a bespoke BaseField with a Strategy implementation.